browserstack/api/README.md

       ]
     }
     ```

     Possible error codes are `required` and `invalid`.

 ### Authentication
 Where necessary you will need to authenticate who you are.
 Before spawning browser workers and getting browser screenshots for example.
 Authentication is done using your username/password within the HTTP request.
 For example:

     $ curl -u "username:PASSWORD" https://api.browserstack.com/1

+### JSON-P Callbacks
+Add a `?callback` parameter to any GET request and the JSON response will be wrapped in the given callback function name.
+This is particularly useful for cross-domain browser security constraints.

+### HTTP Verbs
+The API is kept concise and simple by making use of relevant HTTP verbs on each requests.
+The specifications for these are vague and their use within this API is specific but in general we follow the following rules:

+  * `HEAD` - Performs the request to asses the status of a resource and expects no content response.
+  * `GET` - Used to retrieve resources.
+  * `POST` - Used to create new resources.
+  * `PUT` - Used to update resources.
+  * `DELETE` - Used to delete resources.

 # API Documentation